Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Effects include:

--
+- fear

--
+- danger

--
+- stress

--
+- exams

 Pancreas

-Location: Behind the stomach.
+Location: Behind the stomach

--
+- hormone production

-Its endocrine cells produce two hormones:
+Its endocrine cells produce:

 Insulin

-Lowers blood sugar
+- lowers blood sugar

-Helps cells absorb glucose
+- helps body cells absorb glucose

 Glucagon

-Raises blood sugar
+- raises blood sugar

-Releases stored glucose from the liver
+- releases stored glucose from the liver

-Together, they maintain stable blood sugar.
+Together, they maintain stable blood sugar levels.

-If insulin production fails, the result is diabetes mellitus.
+Failure of insulin production causes diabetes mellitus.

 Reproductive Glands